 A graduation into the yellow tier requires that the case rate must get below 2 per 100,000 population.

-The death toll so far in April is seven.
-The death toll for March stands at 169, and 569 for February.
+The four additional deaths logged Tuesday raised the death toll so far in April to seven.
+The death toll for March stands at 169.

 Photo: Getty Images